349272641436049

 Updated: Apr 5

-Investing in the stock market can be a daunting task, especially for beginners who are unfamiliar with the various terminologies used in the industry.
+Investing in the stock market can be daunting, especially for beginners who are unfamiliar with the various industry terminologies.
 One important concept that investors must understand is the different definitions of shares.

-As an investor myself who specialises in value investing, it is essential to have a comprehensive understanding of these definitions to help guide my investment decisions.
-In this blog post, we will discuss outstanding shares, floating shares, basic shares, diluted shares, treasury shares, and authorised shares.
+As an investor who specialises in value investing, I believe it is essential to have a comprehensive understanding of these definitions to help guide my investment decisions.
+In this blog post, we will discuss outstanding, floating, basic, diluted, treasury, and authorised shares.

 Outstanding Shares

-For example, let's say a company has 100 million outstanding shares, and it decides to issue 10 million new shares.
+For example, let's say a company has 100 million outstanding shares and decides to issue 10 million new shares.
 The number of outstanding shares will increase to 110 million.

 Floating Shares